SkylineCommunications/SLC-S-OrchestrationHelperExample/README.md

-# Technical Documentation for the OrchestrationHelper - Example
+# Technical Documentation for the OrchestrationHelper example

+In this example solution for DataMiner a library was created, to easily implement Automation scripts that orchestrate a function of a device, resource or element.
+The 'OnRequestScriptInfo' entry point is used to detect which values, defined as profile parameters, such a script needs to perform the orchestration.

-This is a custom solution for DataMiner to demo the 'OnRequestScriptInfo' entry point.
-Details about the entry point are available here: [TODO](https://docs.dataminer.services/entry-points/orchestration-helper/on-request-script-info/).
+Details about implementing the entry point in an Automation script will be available on the docs soon.

 ## Contents